sazzadul1205/Brand-shop-client/README.md

 - Utilization of SweetAlert library for interactive alerts and notifications
 - Responsive design ensuring compatibility across various devices for enhanced user experience

-## Getting Started

-1. Clone the repository.
-2. Install the necessary dependencies using `npm install`.
-3. Run the application with `npm start`.
-4. Access the application via the provided localhost URL.

-## Contributing

-We welcome contributions from the community.
-To contribute, please follow the guidelines outlined in CONTRIBUTING.md.

-## Acknowledgements

-We would like to express our gratitude to all the developers and open-source contributors whose libraries and tools have made this project possible.
-Thank you for your continued support and dedication.